ahmedcodein/word_guesser/README.md

 - Polymorphism
 - Abstraction

-Nevertheless, implementing the game with glass, allowed the author to become familiar with these concepts.
+Nevertheless, implementing the game with classes allowed the author to become familiar with these concepts.
 Additionally, by reviewing the finished code at the end of the development, the author is able to anticipate where such concepts can be invoked into the code for future improvement.

 #### 2.2.1.
 Game Owner Objectives